 Don’t give up!
 Most kids resist naps at some point, but naps are extraordinarily important for young toddlers.
 Your toddler needs about 12 hours of sleep a night, plus one to two hours of daytime sleep, divided over one or two naps.
-You may need to tweak your toddler’s nap schedule, but don’t let his resistance tempt you to abandon naps all together.
+You may need to tweak your toddler’s nap schedule, but don’t let their resistance tempt you to abandon naps all together.

 Once you’ve figured out the ideal time, make it an everyday routine.
 Do something relaxing together, like reading a book or playing some quiet music, before laying your child down.
-A routine cues your child that naptime is here and helps him wind down and relax.
+A routine cues your child that naptime is here and helps them wind down and relax.